mohandash/Redme/README.md

 # Redme
-About me
+About me.

-Hi, I’m Mohan Dash
+Hi, I’m Mohan Dash.

 New to GitHub

 Trying to learn about computer through Linux and open source